mintheredonethat/stake/README.md

 Though I grasped some of the code, there were many concepts that flew over my head.
 Copying & pasting doesn't really help me learn.
 I decided to start small & build up the features I needed, increasing my working knowledge.
-I learned a lot throughout the process, and tried documenting my journey & code, though I'd often forget to.
+I learned a lot throughout the process and tried documenting my journey & code, though I'd often forget to.
 I hope novice smart contract & dapp developers can learn from this, as many of the contracts out there are either too basic or complex.
 Additionally, I hope people will use this platform to achieve their goals & realise a potential previously deemed inaccessible.